Rayfawaz/Secure-communication/README.md

    - The client and server both has basic GUIs built with Tkinter.
    - The GUIs were defined with specific dimensions (400x300 pixels) for simplicity and clarity.

-#### Running the Program from a GitHub Repository
+#### Running the Program

-To run this project from a GitHub repository, follow these steps:
+To run this project, clone it from my GitHub repository and follow these steps:

 1. **Cloning the Repository**:
    - First, Clone the repository containing the server and client code using the following command: